Korigami/DPP4SAS/README.md

 6. Start or restart SAS Enterprise Miner

-7. In Exploration tab there should be available new Spectral Clustering node
+7. In Exploration tab there should be available new group (DPP) with the newly installed nodes.